iPhone 16e vs Pixel 9a preview: which mini flagship to care about?

 Flat sides united

-The iPhone 16e is "dressed" in the clothes of an iPhone 14, meaning it has an aluminum frame and flat sides.
+The iPhone 16e is "dressed" in the clothes of an iPhone 14, meaning it has an aluminum frame, flat sides, glass back.
 The big difference is that the camera on the back is a single ring for the lonely 48 MP main camera.
 No Dynamic Island on the front, too — it will rock the "classic" iPhone notch above the screen.

 Fans of the classic iPhone mute toggle will not find it on the iPhone 16e, but instead you have the newer Action Button (but no Camera Control button here, though).
-The Google Pixel 9a is not expected to have any extra buttons apart from the standard power button and volume rocker.
+The Google Pixel 9a will not have any extra buttons apart from the standard power button and volume rocker.

 Display Differences

 But here's the bad news — the iPhone 16e is stuck with a 60 Hz refresh rate yet again.
 Yes, Apple insists that's a premium feature, and that's the first thing to get axed when you travel south of the Pro.
-The Pixel 9a, on the other hand, will probably generously be giving you "premium" 120 Hz every time you swipe and swoop through the interface.
-The Pixel 8a already did — no reason to believe Google would go back on that.
+The Pixel 9a, on the other hand, will generously be giving you "premium" 120 Hz every time you swipe and swoop through the interface, but it can go down to 60 Hz when needed or for battery conservation.

 Performance and Software